The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/openers-and-rotation.md

 ## Variations

 The openers above aren’t absolute.
 Alter them to fit fight requirements.
-Add Swiftcast after an instant to cover an extraFire IV/ Despair or hold for fight mechanics.
+Add Swiftcast after an instant to cover an extra Fire IV/ Despair or hold for fight mechanics.

 Do not precast Swiftcast or Triple.
 This puts you behind a GCD, due to waiting for the Recast before your next Spell.
 If there’s no pull countdown or you’re unable to precast, then precast Swiftcast is fine.